Delayed sentencing for Flynn leaves key questions unanswered

 That suddenly raised the possibility that Trump knew all along that Flynn had lied to the FBI and had kept him in his administration regardless.

-Trump associates quickly moved to distance the president from the tweet, and media organizations reported at the time that Trump’s former lawyer, John Dowd, took responsibility for authoring it.
+Trump associates quickly moved to distance the president from the tweet, and Trump’s former lawyer, John Dowd, told reporters that he had written it.

 WHAT HAS FLYNN COOPERATED ABOUT?